Frequently Asked Questions

 A

 The site has a simple search dialog box in the left navigation panel.
-Searches can performed based on folder name or file name keywords.
-Refer to the Search Tips popup box for more information.
+Searches can be performed based on folder name or file name keywords.
+Refer to the Search "Help" popup box for more information.

 Q